chen-bowen/FIRE_Simulation/METHODOLOGY_REPORT.md

 ## 12. Conclusion

-The application employs a hybrid approach combining historical backtesting and Monte Carlo simulation.
+The application employs a hybrid simulation approach that combines historical backtesting for the accumulation phase with Monte Carlo projections for the retirement phase.
+This unified method leverages the realism of historical market data where available while using statistical projections for future periods.
 Key strengths include robust data handling, sophisticated portfolio management, category-specific inflation adjustments, wage-based contributions, and comprehensive visualization.
 The modular architecture supports future enhancements.

 ---